IDW Publishing: 2000s

 In 2000, IDW developed a TV show concept, getting as far as a pilot episode.
 For the 2001's project, Adams's Ashley Wood talked to them about publishing an art book, thus starting up IDW Publishing.
 Una Fanta was published in March 2002.
 Woods had Steve Niles send Adams some of his rejected screenplays.
 Adams selected one, 30 Days of Night, and paired him with artist Ben Templesmith for a comic adaptation as a three-issue series, beginning in August 2002.
 With low pre-orders, Adams personally pushed the comic with the distributor and major comic book stores.
 Soon the title's back issues were hot and were followed up with Wood's Popbot.

 In 2007, IDT Corporation purchased a 53% majority interest in IDW from the company's founders, removing Garner & Oprisko, while reducing Adams & Robbins to minority owners collectively at 47%.
 Then, in 2009, IDT proceeded to increase its interest to the current 76%, reducing Adams & Robbins's interest once again to the current 24%.
 Then, shortly afterwards, IDT created CTM Media Holdings via a tax-free spin-off.
 This new company consisted of the majority interest in IDW and CTM Media Group.
 Eight years later, on April 3, 2015, CTM Media Holdings announced it would continue operations under a new name, becoming IDW Media Holdings, which would continue to consist of the majority interest in IDW and CTM Media Group.

 The company's first traditional comic series, 30 Days of Night, created by Steve Niles and Ben Templesmith started a seven-figure bidding war between DreamWorks, MGM, and Senator International, with Senator winning and Sam Raimi attached to produce.

 IDW Publishing's second title, Popbot, won two Gold Spectrum Awards.

 IDW Publishing also publishes comics based on the TV franchises Star Trek and CSI.
-The company's other licensed comics include Topps' Mars Attacks, Sony's Underworld, FX' The Shield, Fox' 24, and Angel; Universal’s Land of the Dead and Shaun of the Dead; and Konami’s Silent Hill, Castlevania, Metal Gear Solid, and Speed Racer.
+The company's other licensed comics include Topps' Mars Attacks, Sony's Underworld, FX's The Shield, Fox's 24 and Angel; Universal’s Land of the Dead and Shaun of the Dead; and Konami’s Silent Hill, Castlevania, Metal Gear Solid, and Speed Racer.
 The company has also had success with comic license from toy company Hasbro brands: The Transformers (with Takara), G.I.
 Joe, My Little Pony, and Jem.
 Transformers has had as many as five different titles running concurrently.